wp-plugins/cpanel-manager-from-worpit/readme.txt

 = Where can I find my Security Access Key? =

-This is a secret key/password that YOU CREATE that protects and restricts access to your cPanel username/password.
+This is a secret key/password that YOU CREATE.
+It protects and restricts access to your cPanel username/password.

 = Is it secure to have my cPanel login credentials in my WordPress? =